 Turkey, now also known as Turkiye, is a rich land filled with history, charm, culture, and exquisite natural beauty.
 The Zitango team loves Turkey!
 We are experts in this destination, and we love travelers who are enthusiastic about discovering all there is to see and do in this amazing land.
 Even the hard-to-please jaded traveler or the bored ‘tween will find something to love here.
 In addition to Istanbul, we are also featuring nine other places worthy of a visit on a first (or second, even a third) trip to Turkey.

-Cappadocia is a magical site known for its fairy chimneys rising high above an alien-looking terrain.
-The landscaped was formed by volcanic lava and ash millions of years ago, and it is one of the most unique places to visit in Turkey.
+It is a magical site known for its fairy chimneys rising high above an alien-looking terrain.
+The landscape was formed by volcanic lava and ash millions of years ago.
+The area is one of the most unique places to visit in Turkey.
 Once civilizations were established, the area became part of an extensive trade route that was subject to raiding.
 Beneath that lunar-looking landscape were cities where people lived in dwellings of hollowed-out soft rock and traveled through tunnels to stay safe.
 Later, when the Romans occupied the territory, early Christians used the same dwellings to escape persecution and observe their new religion.

-Hierapolis and its surroundings are said to be civilization’s first resort and, some say, “retirement” village, with the travertine terraces of PAMUKKALE, (or “Cotton Castle” in Turkish) the first spa.
-This area is a magnificent site, as the minerals from the hot springs have cascaded down the terraces for millennia and resemble melting snow.
-It is possible to still sit and soak in the mineral rich waters of the hot springs, although we recommend you come early in the morning and be sure remove your shoes to protect the terraces from further erosion.
+Hierapolis and its surroundings are said to be civilization’s first resort and, some say, “retirement” village, with the travertine terraces of PAMUKKALE (or “Cotton Castle” in Turkish) the first spa.
+This area is magnificent, as the minerals from the hot springs have cascaded down the terraces for millennia and resemble melting snow.
+It is possible to still sit and soak in the mineral-rich waters of the hot springs, although we recommend you come early in the morning and be sure to remove your shoes to protect the terraces from further erosion.

 ANCIENT TROY & GALLIPOLI

-The Troy Museum is a must-see for a better understanding of the history here.
-Much more recent history of the horrors of war is remembered nearby in GALLIPOLI, the scene of a nine-month-long WW1 battle.
-Allied forces (UK, Australia, New Zealand, India, France) landed on the beaches here in April of 1915 to battle the Turks who had sided with Germany.
-Unlike the Normandy invasion of WWII, the Turks won under the brilliant strategic command of army officer Mustafa Kemal who later became Atatürk, the founder of modern-day Turkey.
+The Troy Museum is a must-see to understand the history here better.
+Nearby in Gallipoli, people remember a much more recent history of the horrors of war.
+The scene is of a nine-month-long WW1 battle.
+Allied forces (UK, Australia, New Zealand, India, France) landed on the beaches here in April of 1915 to battle the Turks, who had sided with Germany.
+Unlike the Normandy invasion of WWII, the Turks won under the brilliant strategic command of army officer Mustafa Kemal.
+He later became Atatürk, the founder of modern-day Turkey.
 The ongoing battle resulted in 130,000 dead and more than half a million casualties.
-The pine-covered hills of Gallipoli are filled with heart-wrenching memorials of the sacrifice of both sides.
+Both sides have created heart-wrenching memorials of their sacrifice in the pine-covered hills of Gallipoli.

 KONYA & RUMI’S TOMB

 One of the oldest urban centers in the world, archaeologists found evidence here of continuous settlement from 3,000 BC.
-The city was home to Rūmī, the 13th-century Persian scholar, philosopher, and best-selling poet of today who founded an order of mystics of the Sufi sect of Islam.
-Rūmī wrote…. a lot, espousing universal love, tolerance of race and religion, spiritual development, and enlightenment.
+The city was home to Rumi .
+He was the 13th-century Persian scholar, philosopher, and best-selling poet of today who founded an order of mystics of the Sufi sect of Islam.
+Rumi wrote…. a lot, espousing universal love, tolerance of race and religion, spiritual development, and enlightenment.

-Antalya, the ‘capital’ of Turkey’s Mediterranean coast, makes an excellent base for an exploration of this beautiful area, a can’t-miss for any vacation to Turkey.
+Antalya, the ‘capital’ of Turkey’s Mediterranean coast, makes an excellent base for an exploration of this beautiful area.
+It can’t-miss for any vacation to Turkey.
 Antalya International Airport is 6 miles away, making it convenient to visit this modern sprawling city whose charming, historic center, Kaleici, is worth a day to explore on its own.
-The old Roman port is still a great place to arrange a boat trip or look at the ruins of the old Roman Walls and Hadrian’s Gate.
+The old Roman port is still great for arranging a boat trip.
+And to look at the ruins of the old Roman Walls and Hadrian’s Gate.

 There’s so much to see and do in the beautiful country of Turkey.
-Get inspiration from Zitango sample luxury Turkey tours and tell our destination specialists what’s on your wish list; we’ll arrange a journey with memories that will last a lifetime.
+Get inspiration from Zitango, sample luxury Turkey tours, and tell our destination specialists what’s on your wish list.
+We’ll arrange a journey with memories that will last a lifetime.